SofiaValley/planet/README.md

 ----------------------

 This is the RSS Planet at <http://sofiavalley.com>.
-The purpose of this Planet is to show the world that Sofia (and Bulgaria) is a place with many tallented developers and hackers and make it easier for foreigners to follow tech related activities in the region.
+The purpose of this Planet is to promote Sofia (and Bulgaria) as a place with many tallented developers and hackers and make it easier for foreigners to follow tech related activities in the region.